 NOTE: Institutional progress is checked, and noted in the future professional's permanent record, at 150, 300, 450, 600, 750, 900, 1050, and 1200 SCHEDULED clock hours.
 A Future Professional who is NOT maintaining at least a 90% attendance rate standard will be placed on Institutional Attendance probation status until the next institutional progress check and a written attendance improvement plan will be drawn up for them to improve their attendance.
-The purpose of the progess check points are to monitor and encourage attendance in the program and to ensure all future professional will meet our graduation requirements.
-While the goal is to improve attendance, the Management Team has the option to drop a future professional who continues to not maintain minimum attendance or show improvements month over month in their attendance.
+The purpose of the Institutional Progress check points are to monitor and encourage attendance in the program.
+While the goal is to improve attendance, the Management Team has the option to drop a future professional who continues to not maintain minimum attendance or show improvements month over month in their attenance.
 In addition, a future professional may be dropped if it is determined there is no statistical way for them to meet our Graduation Requirements in the scheduled time remaining in their contract.
 Future professionals who are dropped due to not meeting attendance standards may appeal the decision.
 If the appeal is granted, they will re-contract for their remaining time and return to the program.
-If they return within six months, their attendance will remain what it was when they left.
-After six months, they will be treated as Transfer Students and their attendance will follow the guidance under the Transfer Student section.
+If they return within six months, their attendance will follow the guidance under the Transfer Student section.

 Future professionals must NOT BE LATE as it inhibits the learning process.
-If you are late or cannot attend school you must contact THE TEMPLE School and talk to the school receptionist, text the school's call out number OR leave a message in the general voicemail box no later than 9:00 a.m.
-Future professionals are responsible to work with THE TEMPLE Team to reschedule all clock hours they have missed (see section Rescheduled Hours (Makeup Work)).
+If you are late or cannot attend school you must contact THE TEMPLE Annapolis School and talk to the school receptionist, text the school's call out number OR leave a message in the general voicemail box no later than 9:00 a.m.
+Future professionals are responsible to work with THE TEMPLE Annapolis Team to reschedule all clock hours they have missed (see section Rescheduled Hours (Makeup Work)).
 Future professionals are never excused from mandatory theory class to work in the clinic.

 Please note that you may not continuously call out to be late.
-While we appreciate the effort to let us know you are delayed, it is your responsibility to ensure you have given yourselves enough travel time to ensure you arrive to THE TEMPLE in time to start your day properly.
-THE TEMPLE understands that things can create challenges in your lives so we allow FOUR (4) late calls each month.
+While we appreciate the effort to let us know you are delayed, it is your responsibility to ensure you have given yourselves enough travel time to ensure you arrive to THE TEMPLE Annapolis in time to start your day properly.
+THE TEMPLE Annapolis understands that things can create challenges in your lives so we allow FOUR (4) late calls each month.
 After four lates, you will have a "write up" placed in your Advisory Binder.